 To learn more about carrots and discover new dishes, just keep reading

-I have loved Jamie Oliver since his days on The Naked Chef and have definitely picked up each one of his cookbook along the way!
-His latest, Meals in Minutes, is a new take on the cookbook: rather than being individual dishes, the recipes are full meals that, in his words, only take about 30 minutes to prepare with some practice.
+I have loved Jamie Oliver since his days on The Naked Chef and have eagerly picked up each one of his cookbook along the way.
+One of my favorites, Meals in Minutes, is a different take on the traditional cookbook: rather than giving instructions for individual dishes, the recipes are full meals that, in his words, only take about 30 minutes to prepare with some practice.

 The baby carrot marketing blitz we showed you last year is accomplishing what it set out to do — giving bite-sized veggies a junk food makeover.
 A recent Fast Company article digs into this new campaign, which has taken cues from companies like Doritos and Coca-Cola to rebrand baby carrots as a cool, snackable alternative to both traditional carrots and unhealthy salty and sweet options.
 Using clever commercials, social media, chips-like packaging, and out-of-the-box strategies like baby carrot vending machines at schools, these lil guys are making a comeback.

 But what do you think about baby carrots?
 Some find them overrated, but I think they are super convenient for a healthy, midafternoon snack, especially since they don't require the standard fresh fruit and vegetable prep.

 And I have to say it's a lot better to be absentmindedly munching on baby carrots at my desk than, say, gummy bears.
 What do you think?